prometheus/docs/content/docs/querying/functions.md

 ## delta()

-`delta(v range-vector, counter bool)` calculates the difference between the first and last value of each timeseries element in a range vector `v`, returning an instant vector with the given deltas and equivalent labels.
-If `counter` is set to `1` (`true`), the timeseries in the range vector are treated as monotonically increasing counters.
+`delta(v range-vector, counter bool)` calculates the difference between the first and last value of each time series element in a range vector `v`, returning an instant vector with the given deltas and equivalent labels.
+If `counter` is set to `1` (`true`), the time series in the range vector are treated as monotonically increasing counters.
 Breaks in monotonicity (such as counter resets due to target restarts) are automatically adjusted for.
 Setting `counter` to `0` (`false`) turns this behavior off.

-Example which returns the total number of HTTP requests counted within the last 5 minutes, per timeseries in the range vector:
+Example which returns the total number of HTTP requests counted within the last 5 minutes, per time series in the range vector:

 ```
 delta(http_requests{job="api-server"}[5m], 1)